Retail Media Networks: what they are, how they work, and why they matter in 2026

 Perhaps the most significant advantage of retail media is the ability to directly measure advertising impact on sales.
 Retailers tie ad impressions to transactions using customer data, providing brands with granular attribution that other channels struggle to offer.

 This closed-loop reporting delivers clear visibility into metrics like sales lift, conversion rate, and incremental revenue from campaigns.
 Brands can justify ad spend and optimize with real sales data rather than proxy metrics like clicks or impressions.
-As mentioned previously, 71% of retailers consider their networks very or extremely effective at conducting closed-loop measurement for brands.
+As covered above, it's the single most-cited reason advertisers are moving display budgets into retail media DSPs.

 High shopper intent = higher ROI